bsgriggs/mendix-advanced-pagination/README.md

 2. The core logic is stored in a common place if you need to make multiple Custom Grids in your app

 Follow these steps to make the Pagination Module:
+1. Download the latest version of the [Nanoflow Commons](https://marketplace.mendix.com/link/component/109515) module
-1. Right-click on your app name in Studio Pro, click 'Add module ...', and name the module "Pagination"
+2. Right-click on your app name in Studio Pro, click 'Add module ...', and name the module "Pagination"
-2. In the domain model, create a non-persistent entity called **Pagination** with Page (default to 1), PageSize, and ResultTotal.
+3. In the domain model, create a non-persistent entity called **Pagination** with Page (default to 1), PageSize, and ResultTotal.
 ![pagination entity](https://github.com/bsgriggs/pagination/blob/media_v2/pagination/paginationEntity.png)
 _Note: The SortAscending and SortAttribute are not used for this example, but you'll need them if you want to use the Advanced Sorting widget. (<a href='https://github.com/bsgriggs/mendix-advanced-sorting' target="_blank">GitHub</a>) (<a href='https://marketplace.mendix.com/link/component/202511' target="_blank">Mendix Marketplace</a>)_
-3. Create a Microflow called **ACT_Pagination_Refresh** with a Pagination parameter.
-Add a change object activity with refresh in client set to Yes.
+4. Create a Nanoflow called **ACT_Pagination_Refresh** with a Pagination parameter.
+Add a refresh object activity from the Nanoflow Commons module.
 ![ACT Pagination_Refresh](https://github.com/bsgriggs/pagination/blob/media_v2/pagination/ACT_Pagination_Refresh.png)
-4. Create a Microflow called **ACT_Pagination_Search** with a Pagination parameter.
+5. Create a Nanoflow called **ACT_Pagination_Search** with a Pagination parameter.
 Add a change object activity and set the Page attribute to 1.
-Then call the **ACT_Pagination_Refresh** Microflow.
+Then call the **ACT_Pagination_Refresh** Nanoflow.
 ![ACT Pagination_Refresh](https://github.com/bsgriggs/pagination/blob/media_v2/pagination/ACT_Pagination_Search.png)
-5. Create a module role called User and grant that module role full access to the Pagination entity and the Microflows from steps 3 and 4.
+6. Create a module role called User and grant that module role full access to the Pagination entity and the Microflows from steps 3 and 4.
-6. In your project security settings, grant all user roles the Pagination module's User user role.
+7. In your project security settings, grant all user roles the Pagination module's User user role.

-_What are the two Microflows for? ~ ACT_Pagination_Refresh should be used when you just want to refresh the results (e.g. changing pages or sorting).
+_What are the two Nanoflows for? ~ ACT_Pagination_Refresh should be used when you just want to refresh the results (e.g. changing pages or sorting).
 ACT_Pagination_Search should be used when the user may have changed the search criteria (e.g. on-change action for a text box or a search button)_

 ### Main Domain Model
 Inside the domain model of the entity you need to retrieve, create a non-persistent entity **specific** to your grid.
 I usually put this right next to the entity it retrieves in the domain model